 As I said above: there is NO such thing as a behavioral axiom.
 This applies to the maximization axiom HC3 of Walrasianism, on which the whole of marginalism rests, and this applies to the action axiom of Praxeology (see Wikipedia).

 In other words, the axiomatic foundations of both Walrasianism and Austrianism are methodologically defective.
 In still other words, both approaches are pseudo-scientific garbage.

-Did it never occur to you that there must be something fundamentally wrong with economics?
-To talk about blatant NONENTITIES like utility, equilibrium, rational expectations and so on is the ONLY way economists have found in more than 200 years to capture REALITY?
+Did it ever occur to you that there must be something fundamentally wrong with economics?
+To talk about blatant NONENTITIES like utility, equilibrium, rational expectations, and so on is the ONLY way economists have found in more than 200 years to capture reality?

-Because of this, it is not necessary to lose more than the combi-word nonentity-low-IQ-blather about the Cambridge Capital Controversy.
+Because of this, it is not necessary to lose more than the combi-word NONENTITIES-low-IQ-blather about the Cambridge Capital Controversy.

 Make no mistake, economists are quite satisfied with inconclusive outcomes.
 Inconclusiveness is the very survival strategy of the scientifically incompetent.

-With regard to multipliers the fact of the matter is that already Keynes’s simple investment multiplier has been defective.
+With regard to multipliers, the fact of the matter is that already Keynes’ simple investment multiplier has been defective.

 Keynes defined the formal foundations of the General Theory as follows: “Income = value of output = consumption + investment.
 Saving = income − consumption.
 Therefore saving = investment.”
 (1973, p.
 63)